narula/narula.github.io/_posts/2013-12-15-consistency.md

 -- two threads, excellent!
 This one little action has made our lives extremely difficult.
 Now we have to reason about all possible interleavings of two instances of this program, and consider what could go wrong.
-Oh and by the way I use a 12 core machine so have fun reasoning about your program running on that.
+Oh and the more cores the more instances we need, and the more interleavings to reason about.

 There are two main problems here: One is that on many cores we have multiple readers and writers, and in fact data is replicated on different L1, L2, and L3 caches.
-We want to make sure each program appears _sequentially consistent_ -- as though all operations were executed in some sequential order, and that global order is consistent with each thread's individual order.
+We want to make sure each program appears _sequentially consistent_ -- as though all operations were executed in some sequential order, and that this global sequential order is consistent with each thread's individual order.
+As an example, there should be some order where if Process 1 reads A=2 and Process 2 reads A without any intervening writes to A, it should read A=2 as well.
 Fortunately, on a multi-core processor, the cache coherence protocol does most of this for us.

-Another problem is that we now might need to lock sequences of reads and writes, to make sure we can do things in multiple steps without anyone interrupting and changing state out from under us.
-We want these sets of instructions to execute _transactionally_, or the way they would if a given program were the only thing executing on the machine.
-We also might want the operation to happen _atomically_, meaning we either see the whole thing or none of it, never partial state.
-We can use synchronization primitives and hardware transactional memory to accomplish this.
+Another problem we have is that we now might want to do multiple reads and writes atomically without anyone interrupting and changing state out from under us; for example we might want to read and write a memory location to decrement a variable.
+We want these sets of instructions to execute _transactionally_, the way they would if a given program were the only thing executing on the machine, and we want to either see the result of all the instructions or none of them, never partial state.
+We can use synchronization primitives for the first task and something like hardware transactional memory for the second.

-When we extend these goals to a distributed setting (clients issuing reads and writes from different machines) life gets worse.
-When we extend them to a system where we have _datastores_ running on different machines and introduce independent failures life gets so hard we begin to wonder if we should have just gone to medical school and been a doctor like our parents wanted instead of studying computer science.
+When we extend these goals to a distributed setting (clients issuing reads and writes from different machines) life gets harder.
+When we extend them to a system where we have _datastores_ running on different machines and introduce independent failures, life gets so hard we begin to wonder if we should have just gone to medical school and been a doctor like our parents wanted instead of studying computer science.